shagunn04/WebDev-FrontEnd/leafnest/README.md

       <img src="https://github.com/user-attachments/assets/3bace204-7626-48b2-bca9-a3cb24caf359" />
     </td>
     <td>
-      This Allows users to see quick details about the plant without leaving the main page. <br >
+      This allows users to see quick details about the plant without leaving the main page.
     </td>
   </tr>
 </table>